 All Madison Fire Dept. personnel are certified car seat technicians.
 We will gladly show you how and help you install your child’s car seat free of charge.
 We prefer you bring your child with you so we can properly fit them for their seat.
 However, if you cannot bring your child, we can teach you how to adjust the straps to fit them properly.
 You may come to either Station 2 or Station 3.
 It is not necessary that you have an appointment, but you may want to call ahead so that we can plan around your arrival.
 Also, remember that because of the nature of the Fire Service, we may be out of the station on a 911 call when you arrive, even if you have called ahead.
 We apologize if this causes any inconvenience.

 Mississippi has a primary seat belt law.
 If law enforcement sees you without a seat belt, they can and will pull you over!
 Car seat laws vary from state to state.
 Our law says that children from birth to age 4 must ride in a correctly installed car seat.
 From age 4 up to age 8, children under 65 pounds or 4’9” in height are required to ride in a booster seat.
 Other car seat tips:

 If you are taking or picking up a child and it is not part of your routine, use a reminder that you have precious cargo in the back seat!

 The Madison Fire Department is dedicated to serving the community.
 To do this, we offer a variety of programs:

-If you are interested in any of the programs we offer and would like to set up a class, please call Lisa at 601-856-8894.
+If you are interested in any of our programs and would like to schedule a class, please call Lisa at 601-856-8894.

 Information about fire training and safety issues can be found on these links: